 By submitting your contact information to HTNG in the context of a membership application, or of an individual enrolling in HTNG under a corporate membership, you are added to our mailing list.
 This policy also applies if we receive your contact information from you directly or from others in the industry.

-From time to time, we may identify opportunities for members to participate in activities sponsored by HTNG, by other organizations, or by trade publications, which further the mission of HTNG, and we will communicate these to you directly.
+From time to time, we may identify opportunities for members to participate in activities, conferences, or events sponsored by HTNG or partner organizations, which further the mission of HTNG, and we will communicate these to you directly or through partner organizations.
+If we provide your contact information to a partner organization, its use will be limited to communicating with you for the purposes outlined in this paragraph.
 If you do not wish to receive such offers, please contact us and we will remove your name from this list.

 Sharing of Member Contact Information